 What we’re doing

-So far, GMCR have installed solar panels on five schools in Salford and a community centre in Partington, funded through a community share issue – and we’re planning to do more this summer.
+So far, GMCR has installed solar panels on seven schools in Salford, one in Bury, and a community centre in Partington, funded through community shares.

 The panels are held for the benefit of the community, and any surpluses go into a community fund to support local carbon reduction, energy efficiency and environmental education projects.